thecodingmachine/graphqlite/website/docs/field-middlewares.md

 field middlewares only get called once per Schema instance.
 If you use a long-running server (like Laravel Octane, Swoole, RoadRunner etc) and share the same Schema instance across requests, you will not be able to hide fields based on request data.

-## Annotations parsing
+## Attributes parsing

 Take a look at the `QueryFieldDescriptor::getMiddlewareAnnotations()`.

-It returns the list of annotations applied to your field that implements the `MiddlewareAnnotationInterface`.
+It returns the list of attributes applied to your field that implements the `MiddlewareAnnotationInterface`.

-Let's imagine you want to add a `@OnlyDebug` annotation that displays a field/query/mutation only in debug mode (and hides the field in production).
+Let's imagine you want to add a `#[OnlyDebug]` attribute that displays a field/query/mutation only in debug mode (and hides the field in production).
 That could be useful, right?

-First, we have to define the annotation.
-Annotations are handled by the great [doctrine/annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.6/index.html) library (for PHP 7+) and/or by PHP 8 attributes.
+First, we have to define the attribute.

 ```php title="OnlyDebug.php"
 namespace App\Annotations;